spiral/docs/modules/auth.md

 }
 ```

+> You can write your own authenticators, see how to manually create auth tokens below.

 ## Tokens
-Note that auth module uses token based authentication for users, you are able to write your own token operator (modules/auth config):
+Note that auth module uses token based authentication for all users, you are able to write your own token operator (modules/auth config):

 ```php
 return [